haderie/BattleSalvo-Pt.1-and-Pt.2/README.md

 <img width="684" alt="Captura de pantalla 2024-03-16 a la(s) 12 18 53 a m" src="https://github.com/haderie/BattleSalvo-Pt.1-and-Pt.2/assets/126923741/320aebd1-5039-49f4-b631-26c4baf37115">

 <img width="410" alt="Captura de pantalla 2024-03-16 a la(s) 12 19 05 a m" src="https://github.com/haderie/BattleSalvo-Pt.1-and-Pt.2/assets/126923741/5de4383e-0ff0-4aa8-a52a-07cb18813e0b">

+### Repeat

+This “Salvo Stage” will continue until either:

+1. all of the AI’s ships have been sunk, or
+2. all of user’s ships have been sunk

+### Game End

+When the game ends, your program should display to the user whether they have won, lost, or tied.
+After displaying that, the program should exit — without requiring any additional input from the user.

 This includes several additional tools:
 1. Gradle Build Automation